Lamborghini unveils an even faster Aventador supercar

 But some of the most interesting changes are almost impossible to see.
 For instance, that rear wing has small slit-like vents that can change the air flow under it.
 Ordinarily, the wing pushes the back end of the car down onto the pavement to improve traction.
 As the car corners, air will be channeled through the underside vents on just one side.
 That disrupts air flow, reducing downward pressure on that side of the car, which helps keep the car flat, counteracting its natural tendency to lean toward the outside of a turn.
 The vents can also be turned on across the whole wing at once to reduce downforce for extremely high straight-line speeds.

-The new supercar was revealed in the midst of what is unofficially known as Pebble Beach Car Week, the days leading up to the prestigious Pebble Beach Concours d'Elegance classic car show.
+The new supercar was revealed in the midst of what is unofficially known as Pebble Beach car week, the days leading up to the prestigious Pebble Beach Concours d'Elegance classic car show.
 It's a time when many high-end automakers unveil cars intended for the wealthiest buyers.

 Lamborghini also unveiled a special version of the car called the Aventador SVJ 63.
 The number 63, emblazoned on the side of the white car, which has a roof showing unpainted carbon fiber, commemorates the year of Lamborghini's founding, 1963.
 Only 63 will be made.